sarum9in/DEPRECATED_bunsan_bacs_single_problem/sphinx/source/simple0.rst

    ; This line describes files such as "1.in", "2.in", "3.in" and so on
    in=text

+   ; This line describes files "1.out", "2.out" ...
+   out=text

-   ; This line describes files "1.hint", "2.hint" ...
+   ; This line describes files "1.err", "2.err" ...
-   hint=text
+   err=text

 Short sample